 Sinopec said to pause Russia projects, Beijing wary of sanctions

-Sources say refiner has stalled a potential $500 mn investment in gas chemical plant
+Sources say refiner has stalled a potential $500 millon investment in gas chemical plant

 China's state-run Sinopec Group has suspended talks for a major petrochemical investment and a gas marketing venture in Russia, sources told Reuters, heeding a government call for caution as sanctions mount over the invasion of Ukraine.